oleganza/CoreBitcoin/GLOSSARY.md

 ### Bitcoinjs

-A JavaScript toolkit.
+A JavaScript Bitcoin library.
 Allows singing transactions and performing several elliptic curve operations.
 Used on *brainwallet.org*.
+See also *Bitcore*, another JS library.

 ### BitcoinQT